shanicegipson/interview/README.md

 ## My-Review:
-* The user is able to enter in a Business name and Review and submit the form.
-The user is also able to use the geolactor on the map to search the address.
-* For next steps I would:
- * Create a reducer to hold information from the form and the gelocator then send the information to the DB
- * Create a GET to get Business Name, Review and Lat and Lon from table and connect with a marker on the map
+* This is a code submission for mySideWalk code challenge Problem #4.

+### Usage
+* My Review is a one page application that allows users to enter in a Business name, address and a review and click the submit button.
+The results will show on the map which is focused on Kansas City, MO.
+You can zoom in and out to see markers outside of view.
+By Clicking on marker a modal will appear with review information, click close to exit modal.

+### Installation
+Use the package manager [npm](https://www.npmjs.com/get-npm) to install npm.

+### Database Setup

+1. Create a database named `my_review`
+2. Run the queries from `database.sql` on the `my_review` database.

+### Install Dependencies

+1. `npm install`
+2. `npm run server`
+3. `npm run client`